eth-easl/CheckFreq/README.md

 Note the following:
 * This code enables having a running background process only for CPU so far.
-* It has not been tested with profiling mode, so use it only with the MANUAL mode.

 # CheckFreq: Frequent, Fine-Grained DNN Checkpointing